rubiin/rubiin.github.io/content/posts/unknown-type-in-ts/2022-04-25_unknown-type-in-typescript.md

 }
 ```

 In the above example, we are using `any` type for the value.
 Since trim is a string function, this works well for string data.
-However on supplying numbers or booleans , we get a runtine error
+However on supplying numbers or booleans , we get a runtime error

 The same example using `unknown`